t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ## Cloud Computing

-Cloud computing have been defined in {{NIST}}: "Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources
+Cloud computing have been defined in {{NIST}}: "cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources
 (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction".
 Cloud computing has been a predominant technology which has virtually unlimited capacity in terms of storage and processing power.
 The availability of virtually unlimited storage and processing capabilities at low cost enabled the realization of a new computing model, in which virtualized resources can be leased in an on-demand fashion, being provided as general utilities.
 Companies like Amazon, Google, Facebook, etc. widely adopted this paradigm for delivering services over the Internet, gaining both economical and technical benefits {{Botta}}.

-Now with IoT, we will reach the era of post-Clouds where unprecedented volume and variety of data will be generated by things at edge/local networks and many applications will be deployed on the edge netwoks to consume these IoT data.
+Now with IoT, we will reach the era of post-clouds where unprecedented volume and variety of data will be generated by things at edge/local networks and many applications will be deployed on the edge networks to consume these IoT data.
 Some of the applications may need very short response times, some may contain personal data, and others may generate vast amounts of data.
-Today's Cloud based service models are not suitable for these applications.
+Today's cloud-based service models are not suitable for these applications.

 It is predicted that by 2019, 45% of the data created in IoT will be stored, processed, analyzed and acted close to, or at the edge of the network and about 50 billion devices will connect to the Internet by 2020 {{Evans}}.
 So, moving all data from edge/local networks to the cloud data center may not be an efficient way anymore to process vast amounts of data.

-In Cloud computing, users traditionally only consumed IoT data through Cloud services.
+In cloud computing, users traditionally only consumed IoT data through cloud services.
 Now, however, users are also producing IoT data with their mobile devices.
 This change requires more functionality at edge/local networks {{Shi}}.

-## Edge computing
+## Edge (or Fog) Computing

-Edge computing is a new paradigm in which substantial computing and storage resources are placed at the Internet's edge in close proximity to mobile devices or sensors so that computing happens near data sources {{Mahadev}}.
+Edge computing, also referred to as fog computing, is a new paradigm in which substantial computing and storage resources are placed at the Internet's edge in close proximity to mobile devices or sensors so that computing happens near data sources {{Mahadev}}.
 It works on both downstream data on behalf of cloud services and upstream data on behalf of IoT services.
 An edge device is any computing or networking resource residing between data sources and cloud-based datacenters.
-In Edge computing, the end device not only consumes data but also produces data.
+In edge computing, the end device not only consumes data but also produces data.
 And at the network edge, devices not only request services and information from the cloud but also handle computing tasks including processing, storage, caching, and load balancing on data sent to and from the cloud {{Shi}}.

-The definition of Edge computing from ISO is 'Form of distributed computing in which significant processing and data storage takes place on nodes which are at the edge of the network' {{ISO_TR}}.
+The definition of edge computing from ISO is a 'form of distributed computing in which significant processing and data storage takes place on nodes which are at the edge of the network' {{ISO_TR}}.
-And the similar concept of Fog computing from Open Fog Consortium is 'A horizontal, system-level architecture that distributes computing, storage, control and networking functions closer to the users along a cloud-to-thing continuum' {{OpenFog}}.
+And the similar concept of fog computing from Open Fog Consortium is 'a horizontal, system-level architecture that distributes computing, storage, control and networking functions closer to the users along a cloud-to-thing continuum' {{OpenFog}}.
-Based on these definitions, we can summarize a general philosophy of Edge computing as "Distribute the required functions close to users and data".
+Based on these definitions, we can summarize a general philosophy of Edge computing as to "distribute the required functions close to users and data".

+Actors from various industries approach edge/fog computing using different terms and reference models, although in practice these approaches are not incompatible and may integrate with each other.
+The telecommunication industry tends to use a model where edge computing services are deployed over NFV infrastructure at aggregation points, or in proximity to gNodeBs (e.g., {{sec-etsi-mec}}).
+The industrial IoT industry tends to use an IT-centric model, where edge devices (such as gateways) and edge servers are integrated with non-IT operational systems, as an extension of the IT infrastructure (e.g., {{sec-iot-gateways}}).

 ## Example of IoT Edge Computing Use Cases

 ### Smart Constructions

-In traditional construction domain, heavy equipment and machineries pause risks to humans and property.
+In traditional construction domain, heavy equipment and machinery pause risks to humans and property.
 Thus, there have been many attempts to deploy technology to protect lives and property in construction sites.
 For example, measurements of noise, vibration, and gas in a construction site can be recorded on a remote server and reported to an inspector.
 Today, data produced by such measurements is collected by a gateway in a construction site and transferred to a remote server.
 This incurs transmission costs, e.g. over a LTE connection, and storage costs, e.g. when using Amazon Web Services.
 When an inspector needs to investigate some accidents, he checks the information stored in a server.

 If we leverage IoT edge computing, sensor data can be processed and analyzed in a gateway located within or near a construction site.
 And with the help of a statistical analysis or machine learning technologies, we can predict future accidents in advance and this prediction can trigger an alarm in a construction site and a notification to an inspector.